Home United Kingdom Australia USA Canada Norway New Zealand India South Africa Belgium Sri Lanka

 From mid 2013, basic Y-DNA tests were carried out through www.familytreedna.com to determine if the Warland and/or Worland families were related.
 The results collected so far were unexpected.

-Testing of one Warland living in Australia from the Oxford line indicated that his Y-DNA was I1 (M253).
+Testing of one Warland living in Australia from the Oxfordshire area indicated that his Y-DNA was I1 (M253).
+According to a Wikipedia article on this haplogroup:

-Testing of a Worland from the Cambridgeshire area (with links to Australia), and a separate Worland whose connections with the former are yet to be determined indicated that both had J2-M172 Y-DNA.
+Testing of a Worland from the Cambridgeshire area (with links to Australia and other parts of the world) indicated that his Y-DNA was J2-M172.
 There are various theories around how this Y-DNA arrived in the UK.
 Some of these theories are found on this site (with links to other sources), and include the following suggestions:

 For more details about J2-M172, see this link: J2 - M 172